donaldboulton/minimal-mistakes/_posts/2018-02-25-post-Defrag-SQL.md

 Change Log

 * Bug fix for databases containing spaces or special characters
 * Support for case-sensitive databases
 * Re-executable CREATE script (for those who want to re-run the whole script)
 * Comma-delimited list of databases is now supported for the @database parameter

 Feature List:

 * Defrag a single database, a list of databases, or all databases (@database)
 * Time Limitations: stop defragging after the specified amount of time has elapsed (@timeLimit).
 Please note, it will not kill a defrag that is currently in process, even if it exceeds the threshold.
 * Optional stop-and-resume functionality: pick up where your defrag last left off without having to rescan sys.dm_db_index_physical_stats. (@forceRescan)
 * Defrag scheduling: choose which days to defrag certain indexes, or exclude certain indexes altogether, by using the dbo.dba_indexDefragExclusion table.
 * Defrag priority: choose whether to defrag indexes in ascending or descending order by range_scan_count (default), fragmentation, or page_count.
 * Current partition exclusion: choose whether or not to exclude the right-most populated partition from the defrag process, common for sliding-window tables (@excludeMaxPartition)
 * Commands-only mode: Choose to just log the current defrag status and print the defrag commands, rather than executing them, by using @executeSQL.
-*   … and tons more!
+* And tons more!
 Please read the parameter list and notes section for details of all the options available.

 FAQ: